 Multifocal contact lenses correct higher levels of myopia and are known to be very comfortable.
 They provide clear central and peripheral vision, and many people don’t even feel that they are wearing them.

 Multifocal contact lenses focus light correctly across all areas onto your retina, improving peripheral vision.
 The center of the contact lens enables the wearer to focus on distant objects that appear blurry to a nearsighted person, while the outer zone enables near objects to be seen more clearly.

 If your child has myopia, it is recommended that they undergo myopia management in some form or another.
 The suitability of orthokeratology or multifocal lenses depends largely on the age of the child and his/her maturity level and lifestyle.
 In general, children can wear contact lenses from the age of 8.

 One factor to consider is the level of nearsightedness.
 If the refraction level is too high, corneal reshaping may not be as effective.
 Consult with Dr. Nicholas Belill at Belill Eye Care, PLC to determine whether your child’s prescription can be managed with ortho-k.

 Lifestyle is a major consideration.
 A child who likes to play outdoors may find eyeglasses to be a nuisance, or dusty environments irritating when wearing contact lenses.
 For these children, ortho-k is probably the better choice.

 If you opt for a corrective solution (glasses or contact lenses), consider using atropine drops.
 They are perfectly suited for young children and have few to no side effects.

 Not sure which option to go with?
-Speak with Dr. Nicholas Belill, who will advise you on the best myopia treatment for your child.Belill Eye Care, PLC serves patients in Clio, Flint, Flushing, Mt.
-Morris and throughout Michigan.
+Speak with Dr. Nicholas Belill, who will advise you on the best myopia treatment for your child.Our practice serves patients from Clio, Flint, Flushing, and Mt.
+Morris, Michigan and surrounding communities.